Table of Content

 Authentication happens before Authorization, and Authorization requires Authentication.

-What is an OAuth Protocol?
+What is OAuth?

 OAuth stands for Open Authorization.
 It is built strictly for Access Authorization.

-Properties of OAuth2 / OAuth
+Properties of OAuth Protocol

 - OAuth is strictly an authorization protocol, although generic in implementation.

-- This protocol was brought to bring in uniformity among the identity providers (IDPs) available in the market, previously these providers had different implementations of authorization among one another, and the resultant access information was also bit different in each provider.
+Previously these providers had different implementations of authorization among one another, and the resultant access information was also bit different in each provider.

 - Although OAuth defines the process, the token specification was not made.
 This means that the OAuth token can be of different formats, structures and crypto signatures for each IDP.